Hope August Inc

 ✅ Secure Shopping: Enjoy a safe, seamless checkout and the peace of mind of buying directly from my official store.

-This clean, wholesome holiday romance features a sweet, closed-door love story perfect for fans of family-friendly Christmas fiction.
+This clean, wholesome holiday romance features a sweet, closed-door love story perfect for fans of family-friendly Christmas fiction — and fans of Clara Pines and Tess Thompson.
 No spice, no explicit content—just heartwarming holiday magic and a happily-ever-after.

 Book 3 in the Sagebrush Dude Ranch Christmas Series